yiyunchen/CVQENet/readme.txt

 3. run code, python test.py

 Acknowledgement:
-our code is based on : https://github.com/RyanXingQL/STDF-PyTorch and https://github.com/xinntao/EDVR
+Our code is based on : https://github.com/RyanXingQL/STDF-PyTorch and https://github.com/xinntao/EDVR

+Concat:
+If you have any question, drop us a line at chenyiyun1994@outlook.com or simply open a new issue.